Fort James Corporation

 At the time of its acquisition, Fort James Corporation was the United States' largest manufacturer of commercial tissue.

 History

 In 1997, the Fort Howard Paper Company and the James River Corporation merged to form the Fort James Corporation.
 Fort Howard was headquartered in Green Bay, Wisconsin, and James River in Richmond, Virginia.

 By 1999, Fort James was operating nine of the eleven largest 270 in wide tissue machines in the world.

-In 2000, the Fort James Corporation was acquired by Georgia-Pacific for $11 billion; GP is based in Atlanta, Georgia.
+In 2000, the Fort James Corporation was acquired by Georgia-Pacific (GP) for $11 billion; GP is based in Atlanta, Georgia.